How to Protect Yourself From Travel Fraud

 As we have become increasingly dependent on internet technology, cybercriminals have invaded every area of our lives.
 And that includes travel.

-Rather than allowing your losses to contribute to the billions that could be lost in travel-related cyber schemes this year, it's important to be aware of the threats and take steps to protect yourself.
+Rather than allowing yourself to become a victim of a travel-related cyber scheme, it's important to educate yourself about the threats and take steps to protect yourself.

 Protect Yourself While on WI-FI

-Avoid Wi-Fi altogether, especially when traveling, Mattson recommended.
-Instead, use a personal VPN (virtual private network) connection, which can be purchased for about $10.
+It is best to avoid Wi-Fi altogether, especially when traveling.
+Instead, use a personal VPN (virtual private network) connection.

-Other options include using the Wi-Fi hotspot available on your smartphone or purchasing a 4G card that can be inserted into a laptop.
+Other options include connecting via the Wi-Fi hotspot on your smartphone or purchasing a network adapter that can be inserted into a laptop.
+Mobile services run on 4G and 5G networks, which are typically much more secure than Wi-Fi.

 Protect Yourself on Booking Sites

-With new chip and pin cards, it's become much more difficult for thieves to steal credit card numbers at point-of-sale locations — and that's why thieves are now focusing on websites, Mattson explained.
+With new credit cards equipped with electronic chips and pins, it's become much more difficult for thieves to steal credit card numbers at point-of-sale locations.
+That's why thieves have shifted tactics and are now focusing on websites.

 Your Unused Air Miles